 Extremely Rare Colourized 19th Century Victorian Transferware Rimmel Cherry Toothpaste Pot Lid

-Regular price $342.00 USD
+Regular price

-Regular price Sale price $342.00 USD
+Regular price

 This incredibly rare Rimmel colourised cherry toothpaste pot lid is one of the best examples of 19th century transferware we have seen.

+The most popular commodity sold in these transferware pots was toothpaste, with areca nut and cherry toothpastes being the most popular.
+It is interesting to note that cherry was limited to color, resulting from the addition of carmine to the areca nut flavored paste, rather than an actual cherry flavour or taste.
 Tooth cleaning first become a hygenic standard in 18th century England, primarily for the upper classes, and was accomplished with a variety of tools.
 Tooth paste began appearing in the 19th century, and was marketed in these beautiful little pots beginning in the 1880s, when nearly every chemist or pharmacist would formulate his own recipe and print their own pots for advertising.
+Betel Nut or Areca Nut was a highly popular formulation which cleaned the teeth with a mild abrasive action (somewhat amusingly, Areca Nut is also an effective deworming agent).

 The pot lid was made in London England and is transfer printed in colour.